nfirvine/fakereplay/README.md

 # fakereplay

-Replays a pcap file at speed for revisualization
+Replays a pcap file to another file at using timing data, for revisualization.

+# Usage

+    fakereplay -decode -input file.pcap -output tshark.fifo -delayscale 1